shaik1002/biggitlabbomb/doc/user/project/issues/managing_issues.md

 ### Change health status of an issue

-> - Minimum role to change health status [changed](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/169256) from Reporter to Planner in GitLab 17.7.

 Prerequisites:

-- You must have at least the Planner role for the project.
+- You must have at least the Reporter role for the project.

 To edit health status of an issue: